acbsp/bonafide.guru/en/contents.rst

-And therefore, conscious as we remain of the possibility that our words may not necessarily be priyam and that our behaviour may be interpreted as a breach of etiquette, we nevertheless proceed, having taken shelter of the above advice given by Srila Prabhupada, with undying determination to humbly present what we have come to understand as the best and most practical solution for this most crucial problem confronting ISKCON today - simply restore the system for future initiations in ISKCON that Srila Prabhupada himself established before his departure.
+And therefore, conscious as we remain of the possibility that our words may not necessarily be priyam and that our behaviour may be interpreted as a breach of etiquette, we nevertheless proceed, having taken shelter of the above advice given by |SP|, with undying determination to humbly present what we have come to understand as the best and most practical solution for this most crucial problem confronting ISKCON today - simply restore the system for future initiations in ISKCON that |SP| himself established before his departure.

 .. raw:: html